Xmick01/Basic-Home-Lab/README.md

 ## Step 2: Download Sysmon and Splunk to Windows Machine
 * Download [Sysmon](https://www.youtube.com/watch?v=uJ7pv6blyog) and [Splunk Enterprise](https://www.youtube.com/watch?v=iaBJ-PK8_RI)
 * Sysmon is a powerful tool used specifically for monitoring detailed system activity on Windows machines.
-* Splunk is a comprehensive platform for collecting, indexingm searching, and analyzing logs and events.
+* Splunk is a comprehensive platform for collecting, indexing, searching, and analyzing logs and events.
 * Together, they work well to enhance an organization's ability to detect and respond to security incidents.